hande-qmc/hande/documentation/users_guide/manual.rst

     is output at the end of a simulation.
 This is turned off by default because such calls may have an initialisation time which scales badly to many processors.
+.. [review] - JSS: when might this be useful?

 Calculation options: folded spectrum options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^